What is LEAD Conservation

 FREQUENTLY ASKED QUESTIONS

-LEAD is not a training vendor or short-term contractor.
 We are a long-term conservation support organisation focused on strengthening capacity through tailored mentoring, embedded training, and strategic support.
 Our aim is not to deliver one-off courses, but to build lasting capability within protected area teams.

 That’s a good place to start.
 We don’t replace what’s already working; instead, we help refine and strengthen it.
 Many partners use LEAD to support instructor development, improve operational planning, or integrate training with threat mitigation strategies using the ITR framework.